 Temperature is the ambient temperature in the inner pot throughout the cooking process.
 Smart Programs reach a peak temperature, then either maintain that temperature or lower it based on the program.
 For instance, before cooking begins on “Multigrain,” food is softened with a 45-minute warm water soak at 60°C (140°F).

-- Pressure: When the liquid content in the cooking port reaches the natural boiling point (varies depending on the altitude of your location), steam builds up in the cooking pot and generates pressurization.
-The thermodynamics of gas indicates that in ideal cases the product of the pressure and volume of a gas is directly proportional to the temperature.
-Since the volume in the cooking pot is a constant, we can consider the pressure being linearly related to the temperature of the gas, and to large extent (with delaying effect) to the temperature of the liquid content.
-The working pressure of Instant Pot is 10.15-11.6 psi (pound-force per square inch).
+Pressure is achieved by boiling liquid until enough steam builds up in the inner pot to cause pressurization.
+The thermodynamics of gas indicate that in ideal cases, the product of the pressure and volume of a gas is directly proportional to the temperature.
+Since the volume in the cooking pot is a constant, we can consider the pressure being linearly related to the temperature of the gas, and to a large extent (with delayed effect) to the temperature of the liquid content.

 Depending on the model, Instant Pot electric pressure cookers may reach the following pressure levels:

 Cooking duration is the time it takes for food to cook once the cooker has pressurized.
 Cooking duration may be affected depending on the size of the food item, whether the food is fresh or frozen, and in the case of rice, the volume.

 - Size – The thickness of a food will impact how long it will take to cook through.
 For instance, when preparing a 1” thick steak, the cooking duration may take between 10-15 minutes, depending on your preferred doneness.

 - Frozen – When cooking a frozen block of meat, the cooking duration may need to be increased by 50% or more.
 When thinking of that 1” thick steak, adding 50% would bring the cooking duration up to 15-22 minutes, depending on your preferred doneness.